steemit/devportal/_quickstart/testnet.md

 ## Custom Testnet

-In order to create our custom testnet which separate from offical one, we need to modify few parameters mentioned in previous section.
+In order to create our custom testnet which separate from official one, we need to modify few parameters mentioned in previous section.

 In `steem/libraries/protocol/include/steem/protocol/config.hpp` file we can see first few lines dedicated to Testnet section, line starts with `#ifdef IS_TEST_NET`.

 Let's say we want to create custom testnet with Initial supply of **1,000,000 STEEM**.
 We can change `STEEM_INIT_SUPPLY 1,000,000` and by changing `STEEM_CHAIN_ID_NAME "testnet"`, **testnet** to **mytestnet** we will automatically get unique Chain ID for our testnet.
 Address prefix can be something like **MTN** and of course, we need to change Public and private key to the genesis account.
 Note that genesis account will recieve all premined supply of 1,000,000 so you can setup script to fund any newly created accounts.
 Custom testnet won't require stronger hardware requirements to run.

 Minimum of 8GB RAM should be sufficient to run Custom testnet.
 Currently Steem only has Linux and Mac compiling guides to build.
-Testnet can either be hosted locally on machine or rented AWS or dedicated servers so one can start testing functionality and explore diffirent APIs, start developing.
+Testnet can either be hosted locally on machine or rented AWS or dedicated servers so one can start testing functionality and explore different APIs, start developing.

 One more crucial point to modify is to change number of witnesses required to accept hardforks for Custom testnet, by default it is set to 17, we can change it to **1** `STEEM_HARDFORK_REQUIRED_WITNESSES 1` so that only one instance of node would be sufficient and network will be still functional and fast.